DEPARTMENTS & OFFICES >

 - Opportunities for active participation in community service projects.

 Our Greek community at RMU is certainly above average.
-The media stereotype of fraternities and sororities (houses, parties, high risk behavior) is a caricature and does not exist at RMU.
+The media stereotype of fraternities and sororities (fraternity/sorority houses, parties, high risk drinking, and hazing) is a caricature and does not exist at RMU.
 This fall, freshmen who joined an RMU fraternity or sorority averaged a 3.35 GPA and over the last several years have proven to return to RMU for their sophomore year at a rate 10-points higher than the university average.
 The latest data also shows that members of RMU's Greek community graduate at a rate 20-points HIGHER than the university average.

 While Greek Life has many benefits and is great for some students, we also recognize it's not for everyone.
 If your student decides that joining a fraternity or sorority is the right decision for him or her, make sure he/she researches the different chapters thoroughly.
 You should discuss with your son or daughter what he/she would like to do and then support his/her decision.